 Though Patanjali’s Yoga Sutra does not mention about Hatha Yoga, the first five limbs of Ashtanga Yoga is technically part of Hatha Yoga Practice.
 These are explained in more detail in Hatha Yoga texts, however since the Patanjali’s emphasis is on the mind, he keeps it limited in external practices.

 Except the name Patanjali’s Kriya Yoga is not the same as Kriya Yoga taught by Swami Paramahansa Yogananda.
 This Kriya Yoga is based on the last three Niyama of Ashtanga Yoga, and they are

-- Svadhyaya – means study of scriptures, self-reflection and introspection of our thoughts, speeches and actions
+- Svadhyaya – means the study of scriptures, self-reflection, and introspection of our thoughts, speeches, and actions

 - Ishwarparnidhana – means contemplation on Ishvara (God)